Goals and Objectives

 Learning activities: Students will speak to patients and their families daily.
 Students will observe, and when appropriate, actively participate in more advanced communications with patients and their families such as breaking bad news, obtaining informed consent, obtaining advanced directives, and explaining new diagnoses or treatments.

 Assessment methods: Formative and summative feedback will be obtained from the ward team using a structured evaluation instrument.
-Students have the option to have patients and families evaluate their communication skills using a structured patient evaluation questionnaire provided by the clerkship.
+Students have the option (not required) to have patients and families evaluate their communication skills using a structured patient evaluation questionnaire provided by the clerkship.
 The evaluations should be returned to Ms. Pipkins.

 EPA 6: Provide an oral presentation of a clinical encounter

-6. Orally present a patient’s history, physical examination, lab data, assessment and plan clearly, concisely, yet with appropriate detail.
+6. Orally present a patient’s history, physical examination, lab data, assessment and plan clearly, concisely, yet with relevant details.

 Learning activity: This is practiced on daily rounds with the whole team present.
 More comprehensive presentations are typically performed with the attending or resident one-on-one and feedback is given at that time.
 Dr. Nall will lead optional small group practice sessions that you can sign up for on the sign-up sheet posted on the door of the clerkship office 4108.
 IM coaches and peers are another venue to practice this difficult skill.

 Evaluation: Attending and residents who directly observe this will provide formative and summative feedback.
-A mini-CEX form is available online to enhance this feedback and that may be included in the portfolio.
+A mini-CEX form is available online to enhance this feedback and that may be uploaded in Canvas.

 EPA 5: Document a clinical encounter in the patient record

 7. Write cogent, clear progress notes that are up to date and document working diagnoses and status of diagnostic evaluation and therapeutic plans.

 Evaluation: Progress notes are primarily evaluated by the house staff.
 To ensure adequate feedback, student should ask residents and faculty if they would prefer to have notes from the EMR printed and handed to them.
-Students also have the option of submitting them in the portfolio for additional feedback by the portfolio advisors.
+Students also have the option of reviewing them with their IM coach.

 Goal 5: Practice-based Learning (~15%*)- Develop skills that foster life-long learning habits